Javascript is not enabled.

 New Hope, Pennsylvania

-Make sure to poke around New Hope’s downtown streets for pleasant surprises, such as the Three Cranes Gallery, where you can snag merino wool mittens and cozy sweater jackets.
+Make sure to poke around New Hope’s downtown streets for pleasant surprises, including a slew of vintage shops like Sweet Marie and Loves Saves The Day, where you can snag souvenirs, clothing, and other curiosities.

-Warm up your insides with flights of whiskey (from $25) and a menu full of small sharing plates at Nektar, across the street from the Bucks County Playhouse, which has welcomed legendary performers since it opened in 1939.
+Warm up your insides with flights of three whiskeys (from $30) and a menu full of small sharing plates at Nektar, across the street from the Bucks County Playhouse, which has welcomed legendary performers since it opened in 1939.

 Stay: Built in 1817 by one of New Hope’s founders, Olivia’s Bridge Street Inn has eight impeccably decorated and equipped en suite bedrooms and a cozy fireplace-warmed living room.
-The inn serves daily hot breakfast to guests.
-Rooms are from around $159 per night.
+The inn serves daily hot breakfast to guests and comes with one parking space.
+Rooms are from around $179 per night.

 spinner image View of Clinton Square with the city Christmas tree at night in downtown Syracuse, New York